Buying a home with a significant other is a big investment and commitment, but having two incomes can more easily open the door to homeownership.

 5. Have a real estate agent create a detailed purchase agreement.
 You are the buyer, and the co-owner is the seller.

 6. If your refinance is approved, you will sign a deed transferring the seller’s interest in the property to you.
-The cash-out refi loan will pay off the original loan and, with luck, will provide the cash to pay your former co-borrower.
+The cash-out refi loan will pay off the original loan and, with luck, will provide the cash you need to pay your former co-borrower.

 7. The former co-owner signs a certificate of title, deed of sale, loan payoff, and statement of closing costs to make you the sole owner.